kaci65/100-days-of-code/log.md

 **Thoughts** When I kept getting a type error of null on line 186 and 185, I decided to go over the code again today.
 I can't seem to see why I would get getting the null type error.
 However, after publishing the project on Netlify, the error does not appear.
 This was quite wierd and frustrating!

+The book on responsive web design that I have been reading the past couple of days has made it easier for me to understand media queries which had been giving me a hard time for a while ("Beginning Responsive Web Design with HTML5 and CSS3" by Jonathan Fielding).
+I have redone the tolkien tribute page to be responsive.

 **Link(s) to work**: [To Do List] :(https://inspiring-bardeen-261fc0.netlify.app/); [Tolkien Tribute] :(https://github.com/kaci65/projects-100-days-of-code/commit/ee2101440682203b7e96d07e3d031d4f47f5aa00#diff-95b28d5703643be1c8ff89370b488ca8)